Dawn

 A

 As part of our networking effort to sell our screenplay, we asked local entertainment DJ gurus Johnjay and Rich to take a look at it.
 Being great guys, they agreed – not realizing, of course, that we would hound them relentlessly for feedback and assistance.
 As an alterative to a restraining order, they offered to let us do movie reviews for their show if we’d stop harassing them.
 That started our adventure into the world of movie reviewing.
 Now you can catch me every Friday morning on radio stations around the country.
-And keep watching for me to turn up on a TV station near you.
+And keep watching for Dawn to turn up on a TV station near you.

 Q